Consumers see limited choice and progress in Colorado, a state with increasingly energy-progressive voters and companies.

 This memo sets out how Colorado will benefit from changing policy to deregulate the energy market, with suggestions for approach and implementation.
 Deregulating Colorado’s electricity market will enable a necessary market evolution, fostering a diverse and distributed energy supply and wider variety of services that energy customers need.
 Liberalization of the energy market provides:

 1) Increased customer choice, and improved satisfaction

 2) Greater market participation and industry job growth

-3) Accelerated integration of renewable energy resources on to the grid
+3) Accelerated integration of renewable energy resources onto the grid

 Customer Choice and Satisfaction: The lack of competition disincentivizes a regulated monopoly such as Xcel to prioritize customer satisfaction and product innovation.
 Colorado energy customers may well ask: Why aren’t Coloradans allowed to choose where their power comes from?
-Why can’t we change providers if they are dissatisfied?
+Why can’t customers change providers if they are dissatisfied?
 Xcel Energy has a 1.4-star approval rating (Consumer Affairs), and yet customers who live in Xcel’s territory have no other supply option.
 Current market regulations inhibit consumers’ influence over the nature of energy supply or energy services.
 A deregulated market is a 21st century strategy that removes regulation and enables choice, empowering customers to exercise their market power, making customer service, competitive pricing, and diverse generation supply a priority for utilities (Danwitz, 2006).

 Market Participation and Job Growth: The emergence of the new industry participants would be far more significant in a liberalized competitive market.
 42 states and the District of Columbia employed more clean energy workers than fossil fuel workers in 2019.
 Of the top ten states providing clean energy employment 80% of them were deregulated markets.
 The disproportionate amount of clean energy jobs in deregulated states describes a robust labor market and a robust energy market (America, 2020).